People v. Turner: Caught in the act

-Both prosecuting Attorney Alaleh Kianerci and the victim stated that Turner's narrative during trial testimony was fabricated.
+Both prosecuting Attorney Alaleh Kianerci and Miller stated that Turner's narrative during trial testimony was fabricated.
 Kianerci argued to the jury, "He's able to write the script because she has no memory.
 But just because he wrote the script doesn't mean that ... knowledgeable jurors have to believe it."
 The victim described Turner's testimony as presenting "a strange new story, [that] almost sounded like a poorly written young adult novel."

 Alcohol

 In his statements, Turner described initially drinking five Rolling Rock beers and two swigs of Fireball whiskey in a friend's room, and then having more beer later, reaching a total of nine drinks.

-Tested some time after his arrest, Turner's blood alcohol content was estimated to have been 0.171% at 1 a.m.
+Both Turner and Miller were tested at the hospital for blood alcohol content.
+Turner's was estimated to have been 0.171% at 1 a.m.
 He testified that he did remember what happened that night.